spryker/spryker-docs/docs/scos/user/features/202204.0/cms-feature-overview/email-as-a-cms-block-overview.md

 ## Email content

-When [editing an email template via email CMS block](/docs/scos/user/back-office-user-guides/{{page.version}}/content/blocks/edit-placeholders-in-cms-blocks.html), you work in the WYSIWYG editor.
+When [editing an email template using email CMS block](/docs/scos/user/back-office-user-guides/{{page.version}}/content/blocks/edit-placeholders-in-cms-blocks.html), you work in the WYSIWYG editor.
 Apart from the regular WYSIWYG editor tools, you can add glossary keys and variables.

 You can use the functionalities described in this section, regardless of the email format.